That is too loose to be useful.

 The basic meaning is fitness under Jewish law

 Britannica gives the simplest starting point.
 The Hebrew word means "fit" or "proper," and in Judaism it refers to ritual fitness.
-When applied to food, kosher identifies what may be eaten under Jewish dietary law and what may not.
+When applied to food, kosher identifies what may be eaten under Jewish law, or halakha, and what may not.

 That legal framing matters.

-Kosher is not only about cleanliness, health, or cultural identity, even though people sometimes experience it through all three.
+Kosher is about more than cleanliness, health, or cultural identity, even though people sometimes experience it through all three.
 Its classical meaning is normative: this is permitted, that is not.

 Kosher begins with which animals are allowed